 For many city-dwellers, escaping the concrete jungle means heading to Central Park.
 What if we told you there’s a lush slice of paradise in Chelsea?
 Each spring, Gallow Green—a sort of secret garden on the roof of The McKittrick Hotel—opens its doors, to the delight of savvy brunch-goers, who flock here on the weekends to savor seasonal fare and sip craft cocktails.

-The Woolworth Building, a towering Gothic skyscraper in the Financial District, is as glamorous today as was when it was first built in 1913.
+The Woolworth Building, a towering Gothic skyscraper in the Financial District, is as glamorous today as it was when it was first built in 1913.
 One major difference?
 It’s no longer accessible to the public, although that doesn’t mean you’re relegated to gawking from afar.
 Hidden in the basement of the mysterious landmark is a Prohibition-era speakeasy, The Wooly, which can be rented out for private events.
-Read up on these phrases you probably had no idea were coined in New York City.

 Renwick Smallpox Hospital